vacp2p/vac.dev/_posts/2021-08-06-coscup-waku-ethereum.md

 ### Implementations

 Waku v2 consists of multiple implementations.
-This allows for client diversity, makes it easier to strength the protocols, and allow people to use Waku v2 in different contexts.
+This allows for client diversity, makes it easier to strengthen the protocols, and allow people to use Waku v2 in different contexts.

 - nim-waku - the reference client written in Nim, most full-featured.